Credit Details

 Synopsis:

-as part of modern debridement strategies, it can lead to better resolution or reduction of oral inflammation.
+Today, ultrasonic instrumentation goes far beyond the removal of calculus; when used as part of modern debridement strategies, it can lead to better resolution or reduction of oral inflammation.
 Despite the benefits of ultrasonic instrumentation, clinicians continue to rely on the technology to remove calculus and are much less focused on using ultrasonics to remove and disrupt biofilm.
 Research shows that dental hygienists are not maximizing ultrasonic instrumentation in their practices, which limits their ability to help their patients improve their oral and overall health.
 This article will focus on best practice standards that will help clinicians improve: the access or removal of biofilm and light calculus; the preservation of root structure; speed of treatment; and the wear rate of ultrasonic inserts and tips.

 Educational Objectives:

-Upon completion of this course, participants should be able to achieve the following:
+Upon completion of this course, you should be able to:

 Disclosure: